Anomalous Loss Reduction Below Two-Level System Saturation in Aluminum Superconducting Resonators: Master equation formalism for fluctuators

 The third method estimates the number of strongly-coupled fluctuators capable of moving the coherent TLS in and out of resonance.
 Since the energy drift caused by fluctuators is directly related to the interaction energy, which is dipole-dipole like, $U(r)\sim r^{-3}$, we could find a volume around the near-resonant TLS which hosts fluctuators that interact strongly enough.
 For $\Gamma_2 <\nu$, the TLS is detuned, and the criterion for being a strong fluctuator is that the induced energy shift can bring the TLS in resonance such that $\hbar(\nu-\Gamma_2)<U(r)<\hbar(\nu+\Gamma_2)$.
 This volume is a spherical shell with inner and outer radius defined by the bounds on the interaction energy $U(r)$.
 For $\Gamma_2 > \nu$, the TLS is already in resonant, and the strong fluctuators are those that move the TLS out of resonance, with $U(r)>\hbar(\Gamma_2-\nu)$.
 This volume is a sphere with radius defined by $U(r)=\hbar(\Gamma_2-\nu)$.
 The total number of strong fluctuators can then be estimated as:

-where the density of states for TLS from Eq.(\ref{distr_sup}) is used, and the energy range is set to the thermal energy $k_B T$.
+where the density of states for TLS from Eq.(\ref{distr_sup}) is used, and the energy range is set to the thermal energy $k_\text{B} T$.
 The two expressions Eq.(\ref{weak_fl},\ref{strong_fl}) are plotted below as a function of $\Gamma_2\propto T^{1+\mu}$.

 The x axis of Fig. \ref{weak_strong_low_gamma}, $\Gamma_2$ is normalized by the detuning $\nu$.
-When $\Gamma_2$ increases to $\nu$, the probability for TLS to be resonant under the weak fluctuators (Blue curve in Fig. \ref{weak_strong_low_gamma}) approaches a constant $2/\pi\arctan(\Gamma_2/\Gamma_f)$, which is denoted by the horizontal line where $\Gamma_f =0.8 \Gamma_2$.
-The interpretation of the number of strong fluctuators (Yellow curve in Fig.\ref{weak_strong_low_gamma}) is more nuanced.
+When $\Gamma_2$ increases to $\nu$, the probability for TLS to be resonant under the weak fluctuators (Blue curve in Fig. \ref{weak_strong_low_gamma}) approaches a constant $2/\pi\arctan(\Gamma_2/\Gamma_\text{f})$, which is denoted by the horizontal line where $\Gamma_\text{f} =0.8 \Gamma_2$.
+The interpretation of the number of strong fluctuators (Yellow curve in Fig. \ref{weak_strong_low_gamma}) is more nuanced.
 When $\Gamma_2 < \nu$, the coherent TLS itself is detuned, the strong fluctuators shift the TLS in resonance, and therefore their number is positively correlated with the TLS response.
 However, for $\Gamma_2 > \nu$, the strong fluctuators shift the already resonant TLS out of resonance, and thus their number is negatively correlated with the TLS response.
 Consequently, as $\Gamma_2$ or temperature increases, the resonant response becomes stronger.
 The divergence near $\Gamma_2 \sim \nu$ represents the failure of this estimation in the range where any arbitrarily small shift can move the TLS in and out of resonance, and the strong fluctuator volume goes to infinity.
 In reality, this volume is bounded by the host material for TLS.
 For $\Gamma_2 \gg \nu$, the case of TLS exactly on resonance is recovered, and the number of strong fluctuators is clearly independent of temperature.
-In both the probability and the number estimates, the detuned TLS becomes resonant more often as $\Gamma_2$ or temperature increases, which qualitatively explains the increase in loss in temperature at low temperatures in the measurement.
+A numerical estimate of $N_{\text{strong flucutators}}(\Gamma_2/\nu\rightarrow\infty)$ gives $\lesssim 1$ for typical weakly interacting TLS \cite{faoro_interacting_2015}.
+In both estimates, the detuned TLS becomes resonant more often as $\Gamma_2$ or temperature increases, which qualitatively explains the increase in loss in temperature at low temperatures in the measurement.